codacy/docs/docs/release-notes/cloud/cloud-2023-12-DD-gh-admin-permission-not-requested.md

 ## What do you need to do if you have a GitHub organization?

-To use installation access tokens, Codacy GitHub App requires [repository read permissions for Contents](https://docs.github.com/en/enterprise-cloud@latest/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-contents).
+Make sure you [approve Codacy GitHub App updated permissions](https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app) on your GitHub organization, if you haven't done it yet.

-Codacy have been requesting updated app permissions for some time now.
-If you haven't done it yet, make sure you [approve Codacy GitHub App updated permissions](https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app) on your GitHub organization.
+To use installation access tokens, Codacy GitHub App requires [repository read permissions for Contents](https://docs.github.com/en/enterprise-cloud@latest/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-contents), and has requested additional permissions for it.

 If you have any questions or need help, please contact <mailto:support@codacy.com>.